Numerical characterization of the hard Lefschetz classes of dimension two, I: supercritical collections under certain rearrangement: Introduction

 \subsection{Organization}

 The paper is organized as follows.
-In Section \ref{sec prel} we give a brief introduction on the positivity in geometry, Lorentzian polynomials and Lorentzian fans.
-In Section \ref{sec posicri} we recall some of our previous results and extend the notion of numerical dimension and the criterion for nonvanishing intersections to Lorentzian polynomials.
-In Section \ref{sec collec}, we present several basic properties on a collection of nef classes.
-Section \ref{sec localaf} is devoted to the proof of local Hodge index inequality and the proof of the existence of generating sets in various contexts.
+In Section \ref{sec prel}, we give a brief introduction to positivity in geometry, Lorentzian polynomials and Lorentzian fans.
+In Section \ref{sec posicri}, we recall some of our previous results and extend the notion of numerical dimension and the criterion for nonvanishing intersections to Lorentzian polynomials.
+In Section \ref{sec collec}, we present several basic properties of collections of nef classes.
+Section \ref{sec localaf} is devoted to the proof of local Hodge index inequality and to the construction of generating sets in various contexts.
 In Section \ref{sec char}, we give the numerical characterization of hard Lefschetz classes.
-Finally, in Section \ref{sec arbi} we discuss in more details on the conjectural picture for an arbitrary collection and give several examples.
+Finally, in Section \ref{sec arbi} we discuss in more details on the conjectural picture for an arbitrary collection and provide several examples.